amirahaminah/GojesProjectProposal/README.md

 Sometimes it is hard to locate the calories of food products due to too many information on the products’ cover/ packaging/ plastic and the font used can be too small to read.
 The information provided on the foods’ packaging does not include how many calories intake is suitable for each individual.
 It takes time to calculate manually the number of calories needed and burned for each person.

 ### 1.3 PROJECT OBJECTIVE
 The objective of this project is to develop a mobile application that help users to have a healthy lifestyle by providing some functions such as counting the amount of calories intake and burned.
-Apart from that, the application is intended to ease the users to know the number of calories of a particular food in a more convenient way, which is by scanning the barcode.
-Generally, the apps to be developed will be a simple apps with minimalist design, easy to use and small in storage.
-The report that will be produced is the Final Project Report.
+Apart from that, the application is intended to ease the users to know the number of calories of a particular food in a more convenient way, which is by scanning the barcode or referring from the food list page.
+Generally, the apps will be a simple apps with minimalist design, easy to use and small in storage.

 ### 1.4 PROJECT SCOPE
 #### 1.4.1 Scope